crypto-sultan228/LitSentinel/README.md

 Our flagship security protocol enables instantaneous sweeping of all native funds to a pre-designated safe address in the event of a wallet compromise.
 This feature is designed for rapid response and maximum asset protection.

 -   **Precision Gas Deduction:** Automatically calculates the exact maximum transferable amount after accounting for gas fees, ensuring a 100% success rate for emergency transfers.
--   **High-Priority Execution:** Utilizes a custom gas buffer to prioritize transactions, ensuring immediate inclusion in the next available block on the LitVM network.
+-   **High-Priority Execution: Utilizes a 30% gas buffer to prioritize transactions, ensuring immediate inclusion in the next available block on the LitVM network.

 ### 2. 📈 Pre-Connection Market Intelligence
 LitSentinel provides critical market data and network insights **before** wallet connection, empowering users with informed decision-making.